HalloAppInc/ecredis/README.md

 ```erlang
 -spec qmn(ClusterName :: atom(), Commands :: redis_command()) -> redis_result()
 ```
 `qmn` should be used to send a group of commands that don't all hash to the same slot.
 Internally, `qmn` separates the list of commands by destination (preserving order), and sends these as individual pipelines.
-Because of the nature of Redis Cluster, commands across slots are not guaranteed to happen in order.(commands that hash to the same slot do have this guarantee - see redis hash tags).
+Because of the nature of Redis Cluster, commands across slots are not guaranteed to happen in order. (commands that hash to the same slot do have this guarantee - see redis hash tags)